-Windows 2000 authenticates users and applications using one of two protocols: Kerberos V5 or NTLM.
+TLM.
 The Kerberos V5 protocol is the default protocol for computers running Windows 2000 and computers with Windows 2000 client software installed.
-If any computer involved in a transaction does not support Kerberos V5, the NTLM protocol will be used.

-With the Kerberos V5 protocol, the client requests a ticket from a domain controller in its account domain to the server in the trusting domain.
-This ticket is issued by an intermediary trusted by the client and the server.
-The client presents this trusted ticket to the server in the trusting domain for authentication.
+any computer involved in a transaction does not support Kerberos V5, the NTLM protocol will used.
+With the Kerberos V5 protocol, the client requests a ticket from a domain controller in account domain to the server in the trusting domain.
+This ticket is issued by an intermediary rusted by the client and the server.
+The client presents this trusted ticket to the server in the rusting domain for authentication.